Puppy fell 60ft down into a water well!!!

 We immediately removed the loop from around his neck - PHEW!!!!!!!!!!! 😅👍

-I immediately gave him some sugar water with a syringe, and even though I was equipped with an IV to give him fluids, I determined it wasn't urgently necessary and elected to follow Jovahny to Klamath Falls in Oregon, where his sister alerted the team at Pet Medical Center to expected our arrival.
+I immediately gave him some sugar water with a syringe, and even though I was equipped with an IV to give him fluids, I determined it wasn't urgently necessary and elected to follow Jovahny to Klamath Falls in Oregon, where his sister, Jocelyn Vazquez alerted the team at Pet Medical Center to expected our arrival.
 They quickly gave him fluids, pain killers, X-rayed him, and discovered that NOTHING was broken; he suffered from minor head trauma and some soft tissue pain, but within an hour, we were both in a motel for a much-needed NAP!

 I can't stress this enough - this baby would have been dead without our supporters!!! 💝💝💝

 If you are not a Hope For Paws member yet - please join us today!
 A small donation from many new members will help us save these precious lives.
+If you donate today, your donation will be DOUBLE, and it could be TRIPLED!

-Have an amazing and safe weekend.
+Have an amazing 2025!!!

 Eldad